fintzd/MFRC522-python/README.md

 sudo apt install git python-dev -y
 ```

 Then you can use the `setup.py` file to set this script up.
-To do this, use the following commands in the top level directory. *Mind you, that we are using python3 in this repository.*
+To do this, use the following commands in the top level directory (or wherever you want to use it). *Mind you, that we are using python3 in this repository.*

 ```bash
 cd ~